ayselinaydogdu/CENG-3511-Midterm-Project/README.md

 ## 8. Project Challenges and Future Work

-* **Heuristic Tuning:** The most significant challenge was balancing the heuristic scores in the `evaluate_window` function.
+* **Heuristic Tuning:** The most significant challenge was balancing the heuristic scores in the `score_window` function.
 Determining the right values (e.g., `+5` for a 3-piece threat vs. `-4` for blocking an opponent's 3-piece threat) was a process of trial and error to make the AI play in a "smart" and balanced way.
 * **Performance vs. Depth:** Finding the right `depth` was a key trade-off between AI intelligence and game performance. `depth=4` was chosen for this project, but `depth=5` is also viable, albeit slightly slower.
 * **Debugging Recursion:** Debugging the Minimax algorithm was complex.
 It required careful state tracking and printing board states at different recursion levels to identify bugs in the logic.